CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

 3. The scheduled version is automatically published
 4. Any previously published versions are unpublished
 5. The new content becomes live on your website
+6. An email notification is sent to the article author

 ### Best Practices